 How Should Kids Use Positive Affirmations?

-There are many ways you can do this (and printables included at the end of the post):
+There are many ways you can do this (and printables included at the end of the post), here are a few ideas for how to use positive affirmations:

 Benefits of Using Positive Affirmations for Kids